-- Poor partner vetting: Ensuring potential doctor partners and investors are aligned with the DSO's management philosophy is crucial. - Losing sight of core values and culture: People want to work where they feel valued, have clear expectations, and know how they are contributing to the success of the organization.
+- Poor partner vetting: Ensuring potential doctor partners and investors are aligned with the DSO or dental group management philosophy is crucial. - Losing sight of core values and culture: People want to work where they feel valued, have clear expectations, and know how they are contributing to the success of the organization.